< Go to Water Bottles

-We found that this contender was not as easy to drink from as the Hydro Flask Wide-Mouth Insulated, our Editors' Choice winner, or the Avex Brazos Autoseal.
-Its wide mouth has a very thin rim that is not only uncomfortable to drink from, but also becomes very hot when the body is filled with hot contents.
-While it is bearable, the thicker rim of the Hydro Flask didn't get as hot, and was therefore nicer to use.
-Because we expect to drink hot liquids from an insulated bottle often, we were disappointed on this front.
+We found that this contender was not as easy to drink from as the Hydro Flask Wide-Mouth Insulated, our Editors' Choice winner or the Avex Brazos Autoseal.
+Its wide mouth has a thin rim that is not only uncomfortable to drink from but also becomes very hot when we filled the body with hot contents.
+While it is bearable, the thicker rim of the Hydro Flask didn't get as hot, and was, therefore, nicer to use.
+Because we expect to be often drinking hot liquids from an insulated bottle, we were disappointed on this front.
 The narrow mouth also makes it difficult to fill, especially if you're handling hot water.
 We found it hard to use without spilling water on our hands when filling.
 A bottle that remedies this problem is the Yeti Rambler, which has an extra wide mouth, making it easy to drink from and fill.

-Our biggest disappointment in the Klean Kanteen Insulated came in this metric.
+Our biggest disappointment in this Insulated model came in the taste metric.
+Why?
 It imparted a significant metallic taste in our plain water and 24-hour taste tests.
 The results from the flavor retention tests were equally unsatisfactory, as our taste testers were able to detect the taste and smell of the sports drink in subsequent water refills.
 The Hydro Flask, and even the Avex Brazos did better in flavor retention, so if you plan to put lots of different beverages in your bottle, we suggest checking out one of these insulated bottles instead.

 This bottle fared even worse when it came to retaining the taste of coffee.
 After filling it once with coffee, we were unable to remove the strong coffee smell from the bottle, even after soaking it for 12 hours in a mixture of baking soda, vinegar, and water.

-This contender proved to be more durable than the Hydro Flask, as it maintained its integrity after drop tests on its bottom and cap.
-The resulting dent on the bottom didn't affect its insulating properties, but did make it more wobbly on a flat surface.
+The Insulated proved to be slightly more durable (though not much) than the Hydro Flask, as it maintained its integrity after drop tests on its bottom and cap.
+The resulting dent on the bottom didn't affect its insulating properties but did make it more wobbly on a flat surface.
 The cap suffered only minor scratches.
 With proper care, though, this stainless steel bottle should last a long time.
-The other Klean Kanteen bottle actually dented more intensely than the insulated model, making it the most durable option from Klean Kanteen.
+The other Klean Kanteen bottle dented more intensely than the insulated model, making it the most durable option from Klean Kanteen.
 Similarly, the Miir Slate 27oz walked away from our drop tests with only a few nicks and scrapes.
 Both bottles have the power coated finish that seems to chip easily.

 Watch our drop tests here: